Bo Hansson: Later years

-Hansson found a new following amongst Swedish DJs in recent years, who sampled his music – something which apparently pleased him enormously.
-Although the better known Music Inspired by Lord of the Rings made it onto CD in 1988, in a remixed version accompanied by selected tracks from Magician's Hat and Attic Thoughts, his other 1970s albums remained unavailable in full until 2005 when Silence Records (through EMI) re-issued them on CD, digitally re-mastered and with previously unreleased extra material.
+Hansson later found a new following amongst Swedish DJs, who sampled his music – something which apparently pleased him enormously.
+Although the better known Music Inspired by Lord of the Rings made it onto CD in 1988, in a remixed version accompanied by selected tracks from Magician's Hat and Attic Thoughts, his other 1970s albums were reissued in 2005 on CD by Silence Records (through EMI), digitally re-mastered and with previously unreleased extra material.
 In 1998 Hansson & Karlsson reunited for some live concerts and a compilation album.

-Due to his pioneering work and the mysteries surrounding Hansson & Karlsson's rise and fall, Hansson received the status of a living legend among the independent musical community in Sweden.
-He occasionally performed live sets with fellow organist Eric Malmberg who has been greatly inspired by Hansson's work.

-Bo Hansson died in Stockholm on 23 April 2010.
+Due to his pioneering work and the mysteries surrounding Hansson & Karlsson's rise and fall, Hansson became a living legend among the independent musical community in Sweden.
+He occasionally performed live sets with fellow organist Eric Malmberg who was greatly inspired by Hansson's work.
+Hansson died in Stockholm on 23 April 2010.